DesyncTheThird/corne-keymap/readme.md

 Punctuation following a dynamic output that ends with a space will remove the space within the timeout duration.

+> [!NOTE]
-In QWERTY and Basic modes, both dynamic keys are overridden to only have repeat functionality.
+> In QWERTY and Basic modes, both dynamic keys are overridden to only have repeat functionality.
+This behaviour can also be changed in `process_magic`, though the default output tables as above will not make much sense for QWERTY layouts.

 ---

 ### Magic Punctuation